jordandouglas/ORC/README.md

-To install this package manually, first clone this repository and all of its dependencies from GitHub, including BEAST2
+To install this package manually, first clone this repository and all of its dependencies from GitHub, including BEAST 2

 ```
 mkdir beast2